johanhedin/sdrx/doc/USING.md

 To use a specific device, it's serial is used and you must ensure that all devices have unique serials.
 Use `rtl_eeprom -s MYSERIAL` from the standard `librtlsdr` package to set unique serials for your RTL devices.
-Airspy devices normaly have unique serials and you do not have to worry about them.
+Airspy devices normally have unique serials and you do not have to worry about them.

 > Note 1: Unlike many other programs that support RTL and/or Airspy dongles, `sdrx` does not use the "device id" concept at all.
 An "id" (typically a low number like 0 or 1) is not a stable way to reference a dongle since the id may change over time as devices are plugged in and removed from the USB bus.
-The serial number concept is, on the other hand, a stable and predictive way to reference a specific dongle as long as every dongle on the system have been given a unique name.
+The serial number concept is, on the other hand, a stable and predictable way to reference a specific dongle as long as every dongle on the system have been given a unique name.

 > Note 2: The term "serial" is a bit misleading since it actually is a text string based on a USB descriptor.
-It is prefectly fine to set a serial on a RTL device containing text.
+It is perfectly fine to set a serial on a RTL device containing text.

 > Note 3: Airspy R2 devices are described as "AirSpy NOS" when listing available